Codecademy/docs/content/kotlin/concepts/functions/extension-function.md

-## Extension Function
+## Extension Functions

-- These functions provide ease to add more functionality to the existing classes, without inheriting them.
-This is called an Extension Function.
+- Kotlin provides the opportunity to add more functionality to existing classes, by leveraging available methods without having to inherit the class.
+These declarations that use existing methods in new or custom classes are called extension functions.

 - Below example demonstrates the use of this concept :